What’s Eating You?

 Blessed are you who run to him.
 (Psalm 34:8 MSG)

-For spring break, my daughter went on a road trip with her grandmother.
+My daughter went on a road trip with her grandmother.
 According to her, she had lots of fast food and screen time.
 So, when she returned home in time for the sautéed chicken and veggies I had prepared, she had a meltdown.

 I rarely fry foods and we don’t eat out a lot especially during the week.